in this lifetime

 finding the middle path

 Initially, my relationship with yoga was an on and off affair.
-I immediately noticed the calming effect it had on my body and mind.
+I noticed the calming effect it had on my body and mind.
 It was not until 2016, when I decided to start my teacher training, that I realised what a precious gift the practice represented.

 Whether the practice is soft or strong, leisured or dynamic, what matters is the motivation behind it.
 Am I coming into a pose with a self-cherishing attitude as the source of fuel?
 Or, am I entering the pose with a mind filled with virtue?